 With a degree in industrial engineering and more than 12 years managing various SAP PM implementations, re-implementations, and system upgrades, Chris Metcalf talks about his work at DuPont Pioneer Hi-Bred.
-Chris will be speaking at SAP-Centric EAM in March 2017 on the importance of establishing sustained analytics in order to drive better decision making.
+Chris spoke at SAP-Centric EAM in March 2017 on the importance of establishing sustained analytics in order to drive better decision making.

 Q: You have a lot of experience in SAP implementations – are you on the business side or are you a technologist?

 Well, I am an engineer by training and started in engineering with Anheuser-Busch, IT at Sara Lee, then at DuPont Pioneer operations for a while, then Center of Excellence, and now back in engineering.
 I have spent time doing both but I’ve always had the same job mission and that consistency has allowed me to move forward quickly.
 I understand both the IT side and the business side.
 I am kind of a liaison between the end users and the people building the systems.

 Q: How did this prepare you for designing an analytics program at DuPont Pioneer Hi-Bred?

 A: The idea at DuPont was to move everything to one system to manage our assets.
 Being in on the ground floor of that project was really exciting.
 It all starts with consistency.
 The majority of what we set out to do has stayed the same, from system design and build through to implementation.
 This consistency has helped the users develop good habits as a result.
 We spent the first year planning and giving the strategic planning piece the respect it deserved.
 That was the basis for everything that followed.